MicrosoftDocs/cpp-docs/docs/windows/make-function.md

   - "zh-tw"
 ---
 # Make Function
-Initializes the specified [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] class.
+Initializes the specified Windows Runtime class.
 Use this function to instantiate a component that is defined in the same module.

 ## Syntax